Skip to main content

 Choose a Schedule

-Select your preferred backup frequency:
+Select your preferred backup frequency from the available options:

-• Weekly — A backup is created automatically once per week.
+WeeklyA backup is created automatically once per week.
+Good for servers with relatively stable data.

 5

 Click the Update button to save your backup schedule.
 The system will now automatically create backups according to your chosen frequency.
+With a single backup slot, each scheduled backup will replace the previous one.

 Managing Existing Backups